nicholaswmin/dyno/README.md

 Assume [`performance.measure('foo', 'a', 'b')`][measure] is called
 within a task.

-The collector will detect it and create a `Metric:foo`.
+The benchmarker will automatically detect it and create a `Metric:foo`.

 Subsequent calls with the same name: i.e `performance.measure('foo', ...)`
-will cause the collector to update that same `Metric:Foo`.
+will cause the benchmarker to update that same `Metric:Foo`.

 Given enough samples/cycles, the metric's computed `mean` value will reflect a de-noised, good-enough approximation for that particular measurement.